Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: Automorphisms and primitive elements

 Primitive elements will play a central role in the rest of this paper, and a careful study of them is necessary.
 It is easier to deal with bases, as a single primitive element is part of infinitely many bases (even modulo simultaneous conjugation).

 It is useful to observe that bases of $F_2$ are in bijection with automorphisms of $F_2$.
 Indeed, the image of $e=(a,b)$ under an automorphism is always a basis, and conversely, there is a unique automorphism sending $e$ to a given basis.
-In his seminal paper, Nielsen gives a precise description of the bases (and thus primitive elements) of $F_2$.
+In his seminal paper, Nielsen gives a precise description of the automorphisms of $F_2$.

 \begin{fact}[\cite{Nielsen1917}] The group $\Aut(F_2)$ is generated by the automorphisms $S$, $I$, $L$ and $R$ of $F_2$ respectively sending $(a,b)$ to

 \end{fact}

 These four automorphisms are called the \emph{Nielsen transformations} of $F_2$.
 A pair of elements of $F_2$ is a basis if and only if it can be reached by a finite sequence of Nielsen transformations.